LeslieAerts/pdficient/README.md

-PDFify
+pdficient
 ======

-Simple Windows Phone app to convert images to PDF
+Simple Windows Phone app to export images as PDF.

+(Would love some help in making this work!)